-This essential micronutrient isn’t just found in vegetables, though.
-It can also be found in certain types of fruit, meat, dairy and fermented foods and is even produced inside your own body by your good gut bacteria.
+This essential micronutrient isn’t just found in greens, though.
+It can also be found in certain types of fruit, meat and dairy, and it is even produced inside your own body by your good gut bacteria.

-Getting enough of this key vitamin is integral to health, and a deficiency can result in a long list of health problems.
+Getting a good amount of vitamin K from dietary sources is integral to health, and a deficiency can result in a long list of health problems.

-Keep reading to find out what you need to know about vitamin K and how you can ensure that you’re getting enough in your diet.
+Keep reading to find out what you need to know about vitamin K foods and how you can ensure that you get enough in your diet.

 What Is Vitamin K?

 On a healthy, well-balanced diet, a deficiency of vitamin K is rare.
-This is because it’s plentiful in healthy whole foods, like vegetables.
+This is because it’s plentiful in healthy whole foods.

-Ultra-processed foods and refined sugars, on the other hand, are foods low in vitamin K. If these nutrient-poor foods make up a large part of your diet, it could mean you may not be getting enough of this key vitamin.
+Ultra-processed foods and refined sugars, on the other hand, are foods with a minimal amounts of vitamin K. If these nutrient-poor foods make up a large part of your diet, it could mean you may not get enough dietary sources of this key vitamin.

-Vitamin K deficiency is very serious and can result in easy bruising, bleeding, tooth decay and weakened bones.
-For this reason, it’s crucial to ensure you’re including a serving or two of vitamin K-rich fruits and vegetables with each meal.
+Vitamin K deficiency is very serious and can result in easy bruising, bleeding, tooth decay and issues with bone health.
+For this reason, it’s crucial to ensure you’re including a serving or two of vitamin K-rich foods with each meal.

 - Vitamin K1 is mostly found in vegetables, while vitamin K2 is found in fermented dairy products and is also produced by the bacteria in our guts.

-- While vitamin K1 is found in plant foods that are very healthy for many reasons — such as green leafy vegetables like spinach, kale, broccoli and cabbage — it’s vitamin K2 that seems to be most beneficial for protecting the heart.
+- While vitamin K1 is found in plant foods that are very healthy for many reasons — such as leafy greens like spinach, kale, broccoli and cabbage — it’s vitamin K2 that seems to be most beneficial for protecting the heart.

 - In fact, vitamin K2 seems to be more effective than vitamin K1 at preventing and reversing arterial calcifications that lead to heart-related problems.

-- The best way to get the daily requirement of both types is by eating a variety of whole vitamin K foods, including green plant foods but also raw, fermented dairy products (like yogurt or raw cheese), fish and eggs that provide vitamin K2.
+- The best way to get the daily requirement of both types is by eating a variety of whole vitamin K foods, including green plant foods and raw, fermented dairy products (like yogurt or raw cheese), fish and eggs that provide vitamin K2.

-Looking for a list of foods that contain vitamin K?
-This essential vitamin is found primarily in green vegetables, fruits, fermented foods and animal products, which makes it easy to meet your needs through a healthy and well-balanced diet.
+Looking for a list of food options that contain vitamin K?
+This essential vitamin is found primarily in green vegetables, fruits, probiotic foods and animal products, which makes it easy to meet your needs through a healthy and well-balanced diet.

-Here are a few of the top vitamin K sources:
+Here are a few of the top vitamin K food sources:

 - Kale — ½ cup cooked: 531 micrograms (over 100 percent DV)